Sidd-D-Ace/sparkjava-war/README.md

 ## sparkjava-war-example..
-Build war with maven and sparkjava framework
+Build  with maven and sparkjava framework

 Steps:--